Jerrysuper123/javaIntroduction/springConcepts.md

 useful for enterprize application

 servlet - what is it? what is spring mvc? tomcat - servlet container?? what is it

+- servlet handles request and response, just like Express.js.
+They run on a server
+- Tomcat is a web server and servlet container (need a war. file and run inside Tomcat).
+It is similar to node.js runtime and Express.js combined

+# What is a war file?
+A WAR (Web Application Archive) file is a packaged Java web application that contains everything needed to run the app, including:

+    Java classes (Servlets, controllers)
+    JSP files (if used)
+    HTML, CSS, JavaScript (frontend)
+    Libraries (.jar files)
+    web.xml or WEB-INF/ configuration files

+Think of a WAR file as a ZIP archive that Tomcat understands and can deploy.

 # IOC - inversion od control (a principle) and DI - dependency injection (design pattern)